swaptacular/swpt-k8s-config/README.md

 $ cp $CLUSTER_DIR/.sops.yaml .  # Creates a local SOPS configuration file.
 ```

-## Backup your PGP private key (optional)
+## Back up the cluster's PGP private key (optional)

 It is **strongly recommended** that you create a backup copy of the
-PGP private key.
-Make sure you do not forget the passwords which you
+cluster's PGP private key.
+Make sure you do not forget the two
-chose to protect the PGP private key:
+passwords you used to protect the key (they may be the same):

 ``` console
 $ gpg --export-secret-key --armor "${KEY_FP}" > /mnt/backup/sops.private.asc